bentheiii/WhetStone/README.md

 * C# arrays are partially immutable, throwing exception when one tries to insert items into them.
 * IReadOnlyList or IReadOnlyCollection inputs don't trigger LINQ's special checks.

-This means that **whenever a list or collection is to be edited, the user must first be sure it isn't read-only** (although, in most most cases, it can known beforehand, see Mutability Passing Functions, below).
+This means that **whenever a list or collection is to be edited, the user must first be sure it isn't read-only** (although, in most cases, it can known beforehand, see Mutability Passing Functions, below).

 ### \#2- Compile-Time Specilization
 It was decided that the specialized LINQ methods (the ones introduced in this module).
 Will both return and recieve specilized IEnumerables **explicitly**.
 This means Two things: